EPOG - Economic POlicies for the Global bifurcation | Erasmus Mundus Joint Master

 • work on their Master’s thesis in the chosen institution (February-June);

-• take one course (see lists below) or follow local research seminars (equivalent to 2 ECTS).
+• take one course or follow local research seminars (equivalent to 3 ECTS).
 This activity aims (i) to favour their induction in the hosting institution and/or (ii) to help with their Master’s thesis (methodology, specific advanced courses…).
-Note: If a student choose an additional course which is given during Semester 3, he/she does not have anymore obligations to take an additional course during Semester 4.

 The internship may be spent at one of the non-academic associated partner or at any relevant institution provided that the internship is directly related to the topic of the Master’s thesis, so that the time spent can be used as fieldwork in preparation for the dissertation.
 It should be noted that the requirements are the same for a thesis done in a context of a professional internship and a research lab environment.
 Note also that the students willing to do a professional internship have to find the position.
 The internship can last 4 to 6 months.